loiccoyle/clinja/README.md

 $ clinja --help
 Usage: clinja [OPTIONS] COMMAND [ARGS]...

-  A smart and versatile jinja command line interface.
+  A versatile jinja command line interface.

   Clinja uses two sources to find values for jinja variables.
 A static source, which is just a json file, and a dynamic